Apotheon: Plot

 In Ancient Greece, the Gods have begun to punish the humans of Earth, resenting their arrogance and defiance among their societies.
-Zeus, the father of all the Gods, has forced his children to stop giving their gifts of life to the Earth, so that all humans are soon deprived of animals, food, and even daylight.
+Zeus, the king of all the Gods, has forced the Olympians to stop giving their gifts of life to the Earth, so that all humans are soon deprived of animals, food, and even daylight.
 With most of the Earth cast in darkness, man begins to fall prey to the savage destruction of their cities.

 Meanwhile, in the Village of Dion, invaders ransack the entire area and lay waste to most of the village.
 A young warrior named Nikandreos awakens to find his home destroyed and many of the raiders killing Dion's soldiers and citizens.
 Arming himself and with the help of the surviving soldiers, Nikandreos is able to cast away the invading forces and slay their leader.
 In the temple, Nikandreos meets face-to-face with Hera, the wife of Zeus, who congratulates him for his victory in saving the village.
 Hera informs Nikandreos of Zeus' anger with the humans, as well as her hatred for his many affairs with other Gods and mortals.
 Wanting revenge as well as a way to help Nikandreos save his people, Hera tasks him with slaying Zeus and his siblings so that Nikandreos might bring back their gifts and save humanity.
 Nikandreos agrees and ascends to Mount Olympus to begin his hunt against the Gods of Greece.

 Nikandreos first enters the Agora of Olympus, where he must find and take the gifts from the gods Artemis, Demeter, and Apollo.
 Heading into the Forest of Artemis, Nikandreos completes many hunts of fantastical creatures until he gains the goddess' attention.
 After a short dialogue, Artemis attacks Nikandreos and in the fight that follows the two are alternatively turned into deer and hunter.
 The battle ends with Nikandreos' victory and Artemis' death, and as the goddess of the hunt vanishes into nothingness, Nikandreos takes her magical bow and heads towards Apollo.
 Nikandreos reaches Apollo and attempts to slay him, but he is knocked unconscious and imprisoned within a cell.
 With the help of the god Helios, who had also been imprisoned by Apollo, Nikandreos escapes and is able to slay all of Apollo's captains and save Daphne from her own imprisonment as a tree.
 Nikandreos then slays Apollo and takes his lyre.
 However, while searching for Demeter, she reveals she cannot give her sheaf, feeling sorrow for the taking of her daughter Persephone.
 Nikandreos finally descends into the lair of Hades to find Persephone, his wife, who instead of fighting back, willingly gives her seeds to him so that he may bring life back to Earth.
 In return, Demeter sympathizes with Nikandreos and hands over her sheaf, too.
 There are also some gods, like Aphrodite and Dionysus, who secretly oppose Zeus' actions and can provide items to aid Nikandreos if he meets them.